kahmali/meteor-restivus/README.md

 - Default: `undefined`
 - A hook that runs once a user has been successfully logged into their account via the `/login` endpoint.
 [Context](#endpoint-context) is the same as within authenticated endpoints.
-Any returned data will be added to the response body as `data.extra` (coming soon).
+Any returned data will be added to the response body as `data.extra`.

 ##### `onLoggedOut`
 - _Function_